-Four faculty/staff members elected by the Faculty/ Staff Meeting Chaplain (a non-voting member)
+Four faculty/staff members are elected by the Faculty/ Staff Meeting and the Chaplain (a non-voting member).
 Students appearing before the Discipline Committee will be notified of the decision both verbally (Chairperson or representative) and in writing (secretary or representative).
 The Discipline Committee is empowered by the College's Administration Committee with the 'power to act', so its decisions are final.
-If the Committee feels that a decision needs to be referred to higher authority, it is within its sole authority to do so.
-The decision of the Discipline Committee is made in absolute discretion, and is final and binding.
+If the Committee feels that a decision needs to be referred to a higher authority, it is within its sole authority to do so.
+The decision of the Discipline Committee is made at absolute discretion and is final and binding.